The Importance of an Effective Personal Statement

-When given a prompt, it’s important that you stick to and answer it fully.
+When given a prompt, please stick to it and answer it fully.
 You don’t want to trail off onto some other tangent or write your statement how you want to write it simply because it sounds better or because you already have a standard scholarship personal statement you like to use.
 Answer the prompt that is given, and answer it honestly and completely.

 Knowing about some common prompts beforehand will help prepare you for what you may be asked and will keep you from being blindsided.
-Knowing some common prompts early on can also help you be a little more prepared about what to write.
-Both CollegeRaptor and Fastweb are great resources for finding common scholarship prompts.
+Knowing some common prompts early on can also prepare you a little more about what to write.

 Common College Scholarship Personal Statement Prompts

 This is probably the most commonly asked prompt for any scholarship personal statement.
 Most organizations that give scholarships know why you want the scholarship.
 What they don’t know is why exactly they should give it to you.
 Your answer to this prompt should be one that fully answers the question by telling the scholarship committee not only why you deserve the money, but also why you need it at all.

 Why you deserve something and why you need it are two totally different questions.
 This prompt, though, requires you to answer both.
 The reasons you need the scholarship money could involve a number of factors, including:

 - Coming from a single-parent or foster-parent home

 - Parent(s) is disabled, out of work, or incarcerated